peeringdb/docs/docs/howto/api_keys.md

 Would return a dictionary of the values of the now modified Facility.

-## Command line example using Curl
+## Command Line Example Using Curl

 API keys provide a cleaner way to authenticate API requests.
 PeeringDB recommends the command line user creates a API_KEY variable like so